 When did you know something was seriously wrong?

 The pain didn’t improve with the painkillers, and over the course of a few weeks, it got much worse.
 I remember having excruciating pain in both legs that felt like rubber bands being stretched as far as they could before snapping.
 One night, I had some disturbances to my bladder function, but because I didn’t know any of the red-flag symptoms, I kind of ignored it.
 The next morning, I couldn’t move my legs.
 My mum had to help me out of bed to go to the toilet, but my legs just weren’t waking up.

 What did you do next?

 I had a telephone consultation with my GP surgery.
 By this time I was in agony, and despite the debilitating pain in my legs, I had no sensation in them.
-I told my doctor about my symptoms, including the bladder disturbance, but they told me again to carry on as normal”
+I told my doctor about my symptoms, including the bladder disturbance, but they just told me to take the painkillers”

 What changed for you to eventually be diagnosed?

 After I returned from Kent, I had to take some time off sick from work.
 By this time, I couldn’t walk without support anymore, and I slowly hobbled into the doctor’s office on crutches.
 It was a different GP to the one I’d seen and spoken to previously, and he immediately recognised that I wasn’t just suffering from a bad back.
 He referred me to a neurosurgeon who then arranged for an MRI.
 The day after my scan, I was asked to go back to the hospital as soon as possible and under no circumstances should I drive myself there.